What is a DBS Loan?

 Why do I have to pay for this DBS loan?

-The reason you have to pay for this DBS loan is because when you joined the platform you chose to get your DBS processed through us and you ticked to sign up for our DBS payment loan.
-This meant that we covered the DBS check cost upfront and you agreed that you would pay us back in 10 instalments.
+The reason you have to pay for this DBS loan is because when you joined the platform you chose to have your DBS check processed through MyTutor and opted into our DBS payment loan.
+This meant that MyTutor covered the cost of your DBS check upfront, and you agreed to repay the amount in 10 instalments.
 The terms and conditions that you agreed to state: In the event, I don't complete 10 lessons after 1 academic term.
 My Tutor will invoice me for the amount I haven't paid yet.

 I don’t remember signing up to the DBS loan payment